The state of PV recycling: Building a solar circular economy

 Thin-film PV modules are closer to 90% glass, but they still contain small amounts of toxic metals like cadmium.

-It’s clear why, as the panels are decommissioned, recycling them (to recover these materials) is much better for the environment than disposing of them.
-Yet, the cost of recycling is higher than the cost of disposal, meaning financial incentives and a regulatory framework are needed to help establish facilities.
+It’s clear why, as solar panels are decommissioned, recycling them (to recover these materials) is much better for the environment than disposing of them.
+Yet, recycling costs are higher than disposal costs, meaning financial incentives and a regulatory framework are needed to help establish facilities

 What are some of the initiatives that are working to address the challenge of solar recycling?